techrishikb/CarPrice_LinearRegression/README.md

 The strength of a linear regression model is mainly explained by R²,  where R² = 1 - (RSS / TSS)
 RSS: Residual Sum of Squares
-TSS: Total Sum of Squares
+TSS: Total Sum of Squares.
+R-squared value tells us exactly how much variance in the data has been explained by the model.